-Open Lands
+Open Lands Program

-The Board of County Commissioners (BOCC) appointed the Citizens Advisory Committee on Open Lands (CAC) to make recommendations on project applications.
-The CAC is advisory only and the BOCC makes the decision to utilize the bond funds on a particular project.
+The Board of County Commissioners (BoCC) appointed the Citizens Advisory Committee on Open Lands (CAC) to make recommendations on project applications.
+The CAC is advisory only and the BoCC makes the decision to utilize the bond funds on a particular project.

 Completed Projects

-2020: Potter Ranch Conservation Easment
+2020: Potter Ranch Conservation Easement

 2019: Falls Creek Land Acquisition